Buzzvil/buzzscreen-sdk-publisher/README_EN.md

 Add permissions, activities, services, and receivers to your Android Manifest as below.

+#### Upgrade Guide
-> Since version 1.2.0, ChangeAdReceiver and DownloadAdReceiver are deprecated.
+- From version 1.2.0, ChangeAdReceiver and DownloadAdReceiver are deprecated.
+- From version 1.2.6, LandingOverlayActivity is added.

 ```xml
 <manifest>